Jadael/TMT/misc/spellbook.md

 If other sequencers don't jive with you, give Spellbook a try, but be warned: it is weird.

-Spellbook sequences are programmed using the RhythML format, a syntax to define pitch and CV patterns in plain text.
-Sort of a "tablature" or "markup" vibe, rather than "scripting" or "coding" (there are no conditional branching, or calculations, or loops, or anything like that).
+Spellbook sequences are described in plain text using the RhythML format, a syntax to define pitch and CV patterns in plain text.
+Sort of a "tablature" or "markup" vibe, rather than "scripting" or "coding" (there is no conditional branching, or calculations, or loops, or anything like that).
 Each row in the sequence represents one step, typically triggered sequentially by the "Step Forward" input.
 Text written in each "column" (defined by the commas) is parsed to determine what voltage to send to the corresponding output jack (one per column) for the current step.

 ### RhythML Syntax Quick Start